TaeKyeongKim/AlgorithmStudy/README.md

  for i in 0..<gcd(nums.count, offSet) {
    let temp = nums[i]
-   var j = i
-   while true {
+   //j = index of array that is to be replaced var j = i while true {
+     //d = pointing the next element to be shifted
+     //nums.count - offSet is used for right shift,
-     let d = (j+(nums.count-offSet)) % nums.count
+     //(j-offSet) % offSet can be used for left shift let d = (j+(nums.count-offSet)) % nums.count
      if d == j {break}
      nums[j] = nums[d]